-Expelled at the age of eight from St Audrey's Convent School, Wisbech, Cambridgeshire, for 'Subversion', a crime of which I am particularly proud.
+Expelled at the age of eight from St Audrey's Convent School, Wisbech, Cambridgeshire, for 'Subversion', a crime for which I am still particularly proud.
 The Rosminians order of nuns running the place either couldn't spell 'atheism' or didn't want to.
 Now free of the daily beatings and ensconced in an immaculately run Fenland village Primary school I thus managed to scrape through the 11 Plus school discrimination examinations.
 Thus gaining a place at King Edward VII Grammar School, King's Lynn, Norfolk.

 School years being the best years of your life.
 As anyone and everyone will tell you.